carbon-language/carbon-lang/llvm/docs/FaultMaps.rst

     }
   }

 FailtKind describes the reason of expected fault.
 Currently three kind of faults are supported:

-  1. FaultingLoad - fault due to load from memory.
+  1. ``FaultMaps::FaultingLoad`` - fault due to load from memory.
-  2. FaultingLoadStore - fault due to instruction load and store.
+  2. ``FaultMaps::FaultingLoadStore`` - fault due to instruction load and store.
-  3. FaultingStore - fault due to store to memory.
+  3. ``FaultMaps::FaultingStore`` - fault due to store to memory.

 The ``ImplicitNullChecks`` pass
 ===============================